-There is one spreadsheet form to list marital property and one for separate property.
+There is usually a list for marital property and one for separate property.
 Marital property is property acquired during the course of your marriage, between the date of marriage and the date of separation with marital funds.
 Separate property would be property acquired prior to the date of marriage, property acquired by gift from someone other than your spouse and property acquired by inheritance.
 Property which was gifted between spouses during the marriage is marital property.
 Provide a detailed explanation as to the reason you contend the property to be separate.
 Complete one list of separate property for all property you contend to be your separate property and a separate list of property which you agree is the separate property of your spouse.
-If you are unsure whether an item is marital or separate property, make a note on the “notes” workbook so that we can discuss.

 How much detail is enough?